The mediterranean Diet, Cancer Prevention and Malignancy Reversal via Cellular Redifferentiation

 The evidence clearly shows that the Mediterranean diet is so rich in flavanoids and other super-nutrients that it can impact both the incidence and treatment results of cancer as well as many other chronic diseases (Cf EXHBIT D).
 It’s apigenin-based ability to convert cancer cells back into normal cells is also extraordinary.
 Contrarily to most pharmaceutical drugs which target a single molecule and produce many side or toxic effects, the Mediterranean diet targets many useful pathways while enhancing vitality and even longevity (via the telomere length “pathway”).
 (15)

-Founder and director of the French Pyrénean Holistic Medicine Retreat Center and the American Advanced Cancer Research Institute, Christian is a former professor of public int’l law, litigator, a holistic oncologist, longevity expert, holistic medicine professor, organic berries farmer and naturopath from France.
+Founder and director of the French Pyrénean Holistic Medicine Retreat Center and the American Advanced Cancer Research Institute, Pr Joubert is a former professor of public int’l law, litigator, a holistic oncologist and longevity expert.

 PRECISION AND REFERENCE NOTES

 (1).
 For mountainous Mediterranean areas in countries like South France and South Italy and even Northern Spain, the cheese is often pesticide free or organic, raw and from the sheep or goat more than from the cow.